Table of Contents Show

-Situated on the Emerald Coast in the northwestern piece of the U.S. territory is WaltonCounty, Florida.
-It has its southern boundary on the Gulf of Mexico.
+Situated on the Emerald Coast in the northwestern piece of the U.S. territory is the beautiful Walton County, Florida.

-His Born Date- 15 August 1786 in Augusta, Georgia, passed on 20 March 1859 in Petersburg, Virginia.
+His birth date- was 15 August 1786 in Augusta, Georgia, passed on 20 March 1859 in Petersburg, Virginia.

 Both the Scots town in the northern bit of the area and the English people group along the coast were generally independent.
 They had economies that were completely operational without trade.

 It was because the production of all items was inside the two particular networks.
 The only solitary outer exchange was between the Scots in Defuniak Springs and the English ranchers/anglers by the coast.

 1.3.
 More History

 The first settlements were in the Euchee (Yuchi) Valley.
 They were close to the arrival on the Choctawhatchee River that habituated a blended race Yuchi named Sam Story.